-- Students are subject to the academic requirements set forth in the catalog/ check sheet in use during the year they entered the College.
-When a student declares or changes their program/ major the requirements of the program/ major that are in effect at that time will apply, as set forth in the College Catalog. - Students will be invited to the May commencement ceremony of the year they apply.
-Students who apply late may miss the opportunity to participate
+- Students are subject to the academic requirements set forth in the catalog/ check sheet in use during the year they entered the College with a declared major.
+When a student declares or changes their program/major the requirements of the program/major that are in effect at that time will apply, as set forth in the College Catalog. - Students will be invited to the May commencement ceremony of the year they apply.
+Students who apply late may miss the opportunity to participate in the May Commencement Ceremony.
+Students participating in the May Ceremony will become graduates upon successful completion of all program requirements. - Degree candidates are required to satisfy all prerequisites courses.